uswds/uswds-site/_templates/page-templates/sign-in-create-account.md

 ---
+permalink: /templates/authentication-pages/
+redirect_from:
-permalink: /page-templates/authentication-pages/
+- /page-templates/authentication-pages/
 title: Authentication pages
 layout: styleguide
-category: Page templates
+category: Templates
 lead: Allow users to create an account or sign in.
 subnav:
 - text: Create account
   href: '#create-account'
 - text: Sign in
   href: '#sign-in'
 - text: Multiple sign-in options
   href: '#multiple-sign-in-options'
 ---

 It can be difficult or confusing for users to create accounts or sign in to a website.
 The best way to help is to provide context about why they’re creating an account and to remove unnecessary distractions from the page.

 You should use a shared service or the authentication page templates to create a more consistent experience across sites and services.

 Government websites requiring account creation can use [login.gov](https://login.gov), a FedRAMP-authorized, single sign-on shared service.
 Login.gov is simple, secure, and follows our sign-in guidance.
 Users can also sign in to any government website that uses login.gov with the same username and password.